-A further important aspect of geospatial analysis is visualization ( or geovisualization) — the use, creation and manipulation of images, maps, diagrams, charts, 3D static and dynamic views, high resolution satellite imagery and digital globes, and their associated tabular datasets (see further, Slocum et al., 2008, Dodge et al., 2008, Longley et al. (2010, ch.13) and the work of the GeoVista project team).
-For further insights into how some of these developments may be applied, see Andrew Hudson-Smith (2008) “Digital Geography: Geographic visualization for urban environments” and Martin Dodge and Rob Kitchin’s earlier “Atlas of Cyberspace” which is now available as a free downloadable document.
+A further important aspect of geospatial analysis is visualization ( or geovisualization) — the use, creation and manipulation of images, maps, diagrams, charts, 3D static and dynamic views, high resolution satellite imagery and digital globes, and their associated tabular datasets (see further, Slocum et al., 2008, Dodge et al., 2008, Longley et al. (2015, Ch12) and the work of the GeoVista project team).
+For early insights into how some of these developments may be applied, see Andrew Hudson-Smith (2008) “Digital Geography: Geographic visualization for urban environments” and Martin Dodge and Rob Kitchin’s earlier “Atlas of Cyberspace” which is available as a free downloadable document.
 A more recent Working Paper on this topic from the Centre for Advanced Spatial Analysis (CASA) can be found here:

 GIS packages and web-based services increasingly incorporate a range of such tools, providing static or rotating views, draping images over 2.5D surface representations, providing animations and fly-throughs, dynamic linking and brushing and spatio-temporal visualizations.
 This latter class of tools has been, until recently, the least developed, reflecting in part the limited range of suitable compatible datasets and the limited set of analytical methods available, although this picture is changing rapidly.
 One recent example is the availability of image time series from NASA’s Earth Observation Satellites, yielding vast quantities of data on a daily basis (e.g. Aqua mission, commenced 2002; Terra mission, commenced 1999).

-Geovisualization is the subject of ongoing research by the International Cartographic Association (ICA), Commission on Geovisualization, who have organized a series of workshops and publications addressing developments in geovisualization, notably with a cartographic focus.
+Geovisualization is the subject of ongoing research by the International Cartographic Association (ICA), Commission on Visual Analytics, who have organized a series of workshops and publications addressing developments in geovisualization, notably with a cartographic focus.

-These novel visualization tools and facilities augment the core tools utilized in spatial analysis throughout many parts of the analytical process: exploration of data; identification of patterns and relationships; construction of models; dynamic interaction with models; and communication of results — see, for example, the recent work of the city of Portland, Oregon, who have used 3D visualization to communicate the results of zoning, crime analysis and other key local variables to the public.
-Another example is the 3D visualizations provided as part of the web-accessible London Air Quality network (see example at the front of this Guide).
+These novel visualization tools and facilities augment the core tools utilized in spatial analysis throughout many parts of the analytical process: exploration of data; identification of patterns and relationships; construction of models; dynamic interaction with models; and communication of results — see, for example, the work of the city of Portland, Oregon, who have used 3D visualization to communicate the results of zoning, crime analysis and other key local variables to the public.
+Another example is the 3D visualizations provided as part of the web-accessible London Air Quality network.
 These are designed to enable: